 Okay now originally I wasn’t going to do an article on how Eric Saward tackled the Daleks.
 I felt there were only really 4 writers who brought anything new to the Daleks on television, Terry Nation, David Whitaker, Russell T Davies and Steven Moffat, as well as one writer who brought something new to them on Audio; Nicholas Briggs.

 However having watched every Dalek story again recently, I now think that Saward also brought his own unique take on the villains too.

 I never thought of Saward as being much of a Dalek writer as by his own admission he didn’t much care for the Daleks.
 He said he found them to be boring and dull and if given the choice would much rather not have written for them.

 In his stories he often pushed the Daleks to the side in favour of Davros and other characters such as Lytton.
-That’s not of course to say that his stories where bad.
+That’s not of course to say that his stories were bad.
 “Revelation of the Daleks” is a classic story whilst “Resurrection of the Daleks” in my opinion is an underrated minor classic.

 However I never thought much of how the Daleks themselves were handled in them.
 I enjoyed Revelation because it was a dark, intriguing story overall and Terry Molloy gave a truly captivating performance as Davros.
 The Daleks however I felt were nothing more than just grunts in the story.

 However having given Saward’s Dalek stories a second look I now think that Saward not only brought more to them than I previously thought, but that his take on the Daleks was also quite influential on the new series too.

 Saward generally tended to write the Daleks as being more down on their luck and desperate creatures.